Mississippi News

 The Senate after much debate — and efforts to make the measure stronger — passed a House bill to prohibit private companies and Mississippi governments from requiring COVID-19 vaccination of employees over their “sincerely held religious objections.”

 But the Senate added a change to the bill to ensure more debate and scrutiny before it could be sent to the governor and signed into law.
-This was out of fear that the measure could jeopardize federal for universities.
+This was out of fear that the measure could jeopardize federal funding for state universities.

 The Senate passed House Bill 1509 on a 36-15, party line vote with Republicans voting in favor.
 The bill, authored by Republican Speaker of the House Philip Gunn, passed the House in a mostly party line vote in January.

-“The Senate passed a strong, conservative bill which protects employees and attending school in Mississippi from a COVID-19 vaccine mandate,” said Lt.
+“The Senate passed a strong, conservative bill which protects employees and children attending school in Mississippi from a COVID-19 vaccine mandate,” said Lt.
 Gov. Delbert Hosemann.
-“I personally a broader bill providing a religious exemption for vaccine requirements for schools and will support that provision when it is properly before the Senate.”
+“I personally support a broader bill providing a religious exemption for vaccine requirements for schools and will support that provision when it is properly before the Senate.”

 READ MORE: House passes anti-vaccine mandate bill